Kemage History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
-Many variations of the name Kemage have been found, including Kenys, Kemeys, Kemish, Kemis, Keymich and others.
+Many variations of the name Kemage have been found, including Kenys, Kemeys, Kemish, Kemis, Keymich, Camois and many more.

 Early Notables of the Kemage family (pre 1700)

 Outstanding amongst the family at this time was Sir Charles Kemeys (c.1614-1658), second child of the Kemeys Baronets, a Welsh family of landowners in the county of Monmouthshire, Wales; William Kemeys was High Sheriff of the County of Monmouth in 1678, and listed in Blome's List of Monmouthshire Gentry in...

 Another 50 words (4 lines of text) are included under the topic Early Kemage Notables in all our PDF Extended History products and printed products wherever possible.